benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ### Target users

-ACT High School & College students, as well as students from the wider Canberra region (since we could do a travelling version of the workshop).
+ACT High School students, as well as students from the wider Canberra region (since we could do a travelling version of the workshop).

 Also, teachers from these schools will be encouraged to partner with us in both supporting their students to participate in the c/c/c studio, and also to